Last Updated on May 1, 2023

 For reference, a 12.7-ounce serving of Bundaberg ginger beer contains 40 grams of sugar (source: United States Department of Agriculture [USDA] Food Database).
 That’s almost double the daily recommended amount!

-It is important to note that consuming low-calorie and low-sugar beverages is especially essential for those who have been diagnosed with gestational diabetes (source: Centers for Disease Control and Prevention [CDC]).
+It is important to note that consuming low-calorie and low-sugar content beverages is especially essential for those who have been diagnosed with gestational diabetes (source: Centers for Disease Control and Prevention [CDC]).

 If you have been diagnosed with gestational diabetes, your body does not make enough insulin.
 Insulin moves sugar from the blood into the body’s cells so that it can be used for energy.